 Layout Of The Gatwick South British Airways Lounge

-Once inside the lounge, there was a split level layout in a large double-height oblong space.
-In the centre was the buffet area and above the buffet was a floating level with another coffee area.
-To your right, as you entered the lounge were a number of shower rooms and a business facility with printer.
-If you kept walking right to the end of the room there was a kids play area with table football and movies before the toilets.
+Once inside the lounge, there was a split-level layout in a large double-height oblong space.
+In the center was the buffet area, and above the buffet was a floating level with another coffee area.
+To your right, as you entered the lounge, were a number of shower rooms and a business facility with a printer.
+If you kept walking right to the end of the room, there was a kids’ play area with table football and movies before the toilets.

 Two sides of the room offered double-height floor-to-ceiling glass windows with views across the airport.
 The sitting areas were segmented into sections which made them quite private and intimate.
 There is an impressive array of newspapers and magazines – pretty much anything you could wish for – and of course a large food buffet.